Trace Maps on Rigid Stein Spaces: Review of Beyer's residue maps and trace maps

 where the latter identification between the local cohomology groups (\quot{insensitivity to completion}) is shown\footnote{The assertion \cite[Proposition 2.15]{Hun07} concerns the case of a local ring and its unique maximal ideal, but the proof carries over verbatim to our (more general) setting of the Noetherian ring $R$ and any maximal ideal ${\mf{m}}_z$.} in \cite[Proposition 2.15]{Hun07}.

 There are two fundamental properties of local cohomology that play an important role throughout.
-One is its relation to the sheaf cohomology of the underlying affine scheme $\Spec(R)$ as in \cite[Theorem 12.47]{ILL+07}, which ultimately yields the link to compactly supported cohomology described in $\S$\ref{subsec relation} below.
-The other is the explicit description of local cohomology as a direct limit of Koszul complexes (cf.\ \cite[Lemma 3.1.2]{Bey97a} and \cite[Theorem 7.11]{ILL+07}): \begin{lemma} Let $A$ be a Noetherian ring, $\mf a \subseteq A$ an ideal and $M$ an $A$-module.
+One is its relation to the sheaf cohomology of the underlying affine scheme $\Spec(R)$ as treated in \cite[Theorem 12.47]{ILL+07}, which ultimately yields the link to compactly supported cohomology described in $\S$\ref{subsec relation} below.
+The other is the explicit description of local cohomology as a colimit of Koszul complexes: \begin{lemma} Let $A$ be a Noetherian ring of dimension $d$, $\mf a \subseteq A$ an ideal and $M$ an $A$-module.
 Let $t_1, \ldots, t_d \in A$ be such that $\sqrt{\mf a}=\sqrt{(t_1, \ldots, t_d)}$.
 Write $t=(t_1, \ldots, t_d)$.
 For each $\rho \in \N$, set $t^\rho:=(t_1^\rho, \ldots, t_d^\rho)$.
 Then there is a canonical isomorphism